Top

 Loading..

 Figure 1.
 A. Random effects meta-analysis.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.
 B. Timeline of results in fluvoxamine studies.
 The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for pooled outcomes, one or more specific outcome, and pooled outcomes in RCTs.
-Efficacy based on RCTs only was delayed by 16.9 months, compared to using all studies.
+Efficacy based on RCTs only was delayed by 22.4 months, compared to using all studies.
+Efficacy based on specific outcomes was delayed by 12.2 months, compared to using pooled outcomes.

 We analyze all significant controlled studies of fluvoxamine for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
 We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, and Randomized Controlled Trials (RCTs).